epomatti/excel2flatfile/README.md

 ## Distribution

 1. Run [release.pl1](distribution/windows/release.ps1) file on a Windows machine.
 2. Configure `.env` file.
-Distribution Center must be set.
+You must set the `DISTRIBUTION_CENTER` variable.

-A workspace is configure for automatic release.
+A workspace is configured for automatic release.